mekinney/Docs/aspnetcore/mvc/controllers/filters.md

 Filters that are implemented as attributes and added directly to controller classes or action methods cannot have constructor dependencies provided by [dependency injection](../../fundamentals/dependency-injection.md) (DI).
 This is because attributes must have their constructor parameters supplied where they are applied.
 This is a limitation of how attributes work.

-However, if your filters have dependencies that you need to access from DI, there are several supported approaches.
+If your filters have dependencies that you need to access from DI, there are several supported approaches.
 You can apply your filter to a class or action method using one of the following:

 * `ServiceFilterAttribute`
 * `TypeFilterAttribute`